opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/geojson.rst

    * * Name
      * Description
+     * Usage
-     * Values
+   * * Extract filename
+     * Creates a new column at the end of the dataset with the name of the source file.
+     * By default, the box is not checked.
+Check the box to extract filename in an added column.
    * * Spatial reference (EPSG code)
-     * The EPSG code of the geographical data
+     * Indicates the `EPSG <http://spatialreference.org/ref/epsg/>`_ code of the geographical data of the dataset.
-     * One EPSG code
+     * By default, the text area is empty and the platform considers the geographical data to be in WGS84 (EPSG code: 4326).
+If the default EPSG code is not right, write the right one in the Spacial reference text area.